 The next morning, she could say yes when she was asked if she had a ghost story in mind.
 Her book, Frankenstein, or the Modern Prometheus, incorporated the eerie setting of the Villa Diodati and the morbid conversations of the poets.
 The story she later called her “hideous progeny” asks what happens when men pretend they are gods—inspired, perhaps, by the hubris of the company she kept in Switzerland.

 Though she did not know it, Mary’s book, which was published in 1818, would go on to revolutionize literature and popular culture.
 But the lives of the vacationers did not end happily.
 Polidori committed suicide in 1821.
 Percy Shelley drowned during a freak storm in 1822, when he was just 29 years old.
 Byron took the daughter he had with Claire, Allegra, away from her mother and sent her to a convent to be educated; she died there in 1822 at age 5.
-Byron died the next year after contracting a fever.
+Byron died in 1824 after contracting a fever.

 Of the group, only Mary and Claire lived past age 50.
 But the book that creepy summer inspired—and its terrifying story of life after death—lives on today.